 A fully funded 3-month fellowship program in Boston, featuring prestigious partnerships with Brandeis, MIT and MassChallenge to help you launch your startup

 When you join our 3-month summer fellowship, you’ll start by developing your idea for a for-profit or non-profit startup.
 (That’s right—unlike most accelerators, which only admit teams with ready-to-go ideas, at OGS you develop your idea during the fellowship.)
 After forming a team, whether Israeli, Palestinian, or mixed, attending a world-class seminar, and benefiting from our top-notch mentorship program, a select group of startups will receive pre-seed funding to bring their vision to life.

 Every year, we handpick a cohort of highly qualified Israelis and Palestinians in their 20s and early 30s.
 And we aren’t slowing down.
-In 2021, we’re excited to be ramping up our efforts, expanding our cohort size from 30 fellows to 50.
 No startup idea necessary.

 We realize that not all candidates look alike.
 If you don’t meet all of the above criteria, but you still feel strongly that you’d contribute to the program (for example, maybe you didn’t complete an undergraduate degree), just send an introductory email to email@example.com.